The Top 5 Reasons for encouraging children to pretend play and 'make believe'

 In turn, children learn to listen properly to what others have to say, as they have to do this in order to understand what is going on around them and how they fit in - as essential skill for learning anything at school!

-4. To develop thinking, learning and problem solving abilities
+4. Pretend Play helps to develop thinking, learning and problem solving abilities

 By its very nature, pretend play presents children with a variety of different problems to solve and scenarios to think about carefully.